UbiquityRobotics/pifi/README.md

 If that source is configured on your system, simply run `sudo apt install pifi`.

+It is recommended to generate your own deb when building from source.
+You can do it with `dpkg-buildpackage -us -uc -d` from within the root folder.
+And then install it with `sudo dpkg -i ../pifi_*.deb`.

-To install from source, run `sudo pip3 install .` in the pifi directory after cloning this repo.
+To install from source with pip, run `sudo pip3 install .` in the pifi directory after cloning this repo.
+But in this case you will need to install the pifi service manually.

 ## Dependencies
 Note: Don't worry about dependencies if you are installing from debs, they will be installed automatically.